 Words and music by Galician Yiddish folk poet Nokhem Sternheim (1879-1942) – killed by the Nazis – author of popular Yiddish songs like “Hobn mir a nigndl,” “Fraytik oyf der nakht,” and “Tayere Malkele.”
 The song was in the repertoire of singer Diana Blumenfeld.
 Aaron Feiner, Toronto, sent us a recording of his version which we are printing here.
 Other variants were submitted by Sara Rosenfeld, Chana Gonshar and Chaika Spigel, Montreal.

-In the narrow little street,
+In the narrow alleyway,

 near a water barrel,